 Director and Editor

 Vinay completed the Digital Graphic Design Program at Vancouver Community College and a Diploma in Classical Animation at Vancouver Film School.
-Vinay completed the animated short film “Loves Age,” which was an official selection at the HollyShorts Film Festival, Sherman Oaks, California, USA (An Academy Award Qualifying Festival).
+Vinay completed the animated short film “Loves Age,” which was an official selection at the HollyShorts Film Festival, California, USA (An Academy Award Qualifying Festival).
 Check it out: Love’s Age.
 Vinay is the current Art Director and Graphic Designer for a South Asian Lifestyle Magazine.
-Vinay has edited numerous short videos and has done significant art and design and film and video work for Sher Vancouver and the My Name Was January documentary film project.
-Here is a video Vinay did to mark Sher’s anniversary.
-Check it out: 10th anniversary of Sher Vancouver.
-Vinay is originally from Kerala, India and currently lives in Surrey, B.C.
+Vinay has edited numerous short videos and has done significant art and design and film and video work for Sher Vancouver.

-Born in the district of Jalandhar in Punjab, Avtar and Rajwant Nagra immigrated to Canada in 1972 and 1980 respectively and met on their wedding day in 1980.
-They are devout Sikhs and since finding out that both of their children are gay, they have spent the last number of years being advocates to the LGBTQ+ community and have helped break down barriers in the South Asian community starting with their own circle of extended family.
-Since becoming proud grandparents, they have made it a priority to ensure that their granddaughter’s birth will help educate the larger community about equality by setting the example with love and support.
+Avtar is Jag’s father.
+He was born in the district of Jalandhar in Punjab, India and immigrated to Canada in 1972.
+He met his wife, Rajwant, on his wedding day in 1980.
+They are devout Sikhs and since finding out that both of their children are gay, they have spent the last number of years being advocates for the LGBTQ+ community and have helped break down barriers in the South Asian community starting with their own circle of extended family.
+Since becoming proud grandparents, they have made it a priority to ensure that their grandchildren and children are happy and loved.